7 Chapter 7 – Manuevering

 HOHMANN TRANSFER

 The first type of maneuver we are going to look at is called a Hohmann Transfer, which is the most fuel-efficient maneuver for satellites in coplanar orbits (i.e. in the same orbital plane).
 The goal of a Hohmann Transfer is to transfer from one orbit to another.
 Usually this is from a smaller orbit to a larger one, but it could also be in the other direction.
 Both maneuvers are achieved by moving into an elliptical transfer orbit.
 A huge advantage of this type of transfer is that it only requires two energy boosts that we call Delta Vs , ΔVs, or velocity burns.
 This maneuver requires the need to burn once to get from the initial orbit to the transfer orbit and then again to get from the transfer orbit to the final orbit.
-The general format of this can be seen in this image:
+The general format of this can be seen in Figure 1.:

 There are a few assumptions that need to be made in order to perform the necessary calculations for this maneuver.
 They include: